 Childcare workers play games with children, keep them active and at times discipline them reporting back to the parents when necessary.
 Enrichment activities are created by workers for children of all ages; this helps them to learn basic concepts in preparation for when they enter kindergarten.

 A babysitter worker who works in a daycare or at an Early Head Start/Head Start program may work off of a more structured curriculum and generally they have daily schedules for the kids that have to be adhered to.
 If a childcare worker works from home, they have certain standards that must be met, however it can be a bit less structured.
 Babysitting is also another option if you need work.

 What Are the Education Requirements?

-Instructional Skills – it is important for a childcare worker to be able to clearly explain instructions in a way that children will understand.
+Instructional Skills – it is important to be able to clearly explain instructions in a way that children will understand.

-People and Communication Skills – Most of a childcare workers day is spent with children, they will need to ask and answer questions, tell stories, understand instructions provided to them and report back to the parents.
+People and Communication Skills – Most of their day is spent with children, they will need to ask and answer questions, tell stories, understand instructions provided to them and report back to the parents.

-Stamina – a child is a bundle of energy and a childcare worker needs the energy and stamina to match theirs.
+Stamina – a child is a bundle of energy and a nanny needs the energy and stamina to match theirs.
 It requires strength to carry children, diaper bags etc.